Peace Corps Coverdell Fellowship Program

 Coverdell Fellowship in the Masters of Food and Nutrition degree program

-A Coverdell Fellow admitted to the Masters of Food and Nutrition degree program will receive a tuition scholarship for a maximum of 16 credit hours per academic year (currently $6,784) and a stipend (average $4,500) for assisting faculty with teaching and research.
+A Coverdell Fellow admitted to the Masters of Food and Nutrition degree program will receive a partial tuition scholarship and a stipend (average $4,500) for assisting faculty with teaching and research.
 Notification of Peace Corps Fellow awards are sent out by mid-April.

-Coverdell Fellows’ overseas projects and training will be reviewed by the Food and Nutrition faculty, and graduate credit (1-3 credit hours) for these experiences will be awarded as appropriate towards the cognate (minor) requirement.
+Coverdell Fellows’ overseas projects and training will be reviewed by the Food and Nutrition faculty, and graduate credit (1-3 credit hours) for these experiences may be awarded towards the elective requirement.

 In order to apply for a Peace Corps Fellow position in the MFN degree program, returned volunteers must fulfill all the same application requirements as all MFN applicants in addition to submitting a copy of their signed Peace Corps Description of Service (DOS) document.
 The application deadline for Peace Corps Coverdell Fellows is March 15th.

-The Coverdell Fellow’s overseas projects and training will be reviewed by the Food and Nutrition faculty, and graduate credit (1-3 credit hours) for these experiences will be awarded as appropriate towards the cognate requirement.
-Coverdell Fellows must take FN 5880/5890, Internship in Food and Nutrition for 3 credit hours.
-The internship will be a practical cross-cultural experience focusing on dietary and nutritional concerns of an underserved community in the United States populations and will count towards the cognate requirement.
-The internship will be tailored to the student’s professional development goals, unique skills, and the needs of the community partner.
+The Coverdell Fellow’s overseas projects and training will be reviewed by the Food and Nutrition faculty, and graduate credit (1-3 credit hours) for these experiences will be awarded as appropriate towards the elective requirement.
+Coverdell Fellows must complete a fellowship in Food and Nutrition for 3 credit hours.
+The fellowship will be a practical cross-cultural experience focusing on dietary and nutritional concerns of an underserved community in the United States populations and will count towards the elective requirement.
+The fellowship will be tailored to the student’s professional development goals, unique skills, and the needs of the community partner.
 Internships provide the Coverdell Fellows with opportunities for experiential and service learning in preparation for future career paths.
 Fellows are also expected to complete volunteer service during their time as a Fellow working towards the third goal of Peace Corps (To promote a better understanding of other peoples on the part of Americans).